 It’s that time of the year when the magic of Christmas arrives across WA rooftops, awnings and front lawns!
 Whether you’re visiting Christmas lights for the first time or you’re an experienced visitor, this year is sure to be a little bit different.
 Here are some tips to help you make the most of your experience.

-Use our new website to plan your Xmas Lights Trail
+Use our website to plan your Xmas Lights Trail

-- First, you can explore all the different decorator profiles and see the inspiration and stories behind them.
+- You can explore all the different decorator profiles and read the inspiration and stories behind them.

-- You can then create a shortlist of houses you want to visit.
+- You can then create a wish-list of houses you want to visit.

-- We’ll plot this on a Google map and give you the best route to follow
+- Your wish-list will then be plotted on a Google map with the best route to follow.

 Start planning your Xmas Lights Trail right now.

-- When you’re on the road, drive safely and approach decorated houses slowly if it’s safe to do this.
+- When you’re on the road, approach decorated houses slowly, if it’s safe to do this.
 There might be kids around or the driver in front of you might decide at the last second to stop for a quick look!

 Keep up your Christmas spirits

-Along the way you might come across unexpected (and unwanted) things like last-minute toilet trips, hangry kids, traffic or parking issues.
+As you travel around to see the Christmas lights, you’re sure to come across unexpected (and unwanted) things like last-minute toilet trips, tired kids, traffic or parking issues.
 Take a deep breath and try to remember that while it might not be easy at times, it’s all worth it to enjoy the magic of Christmas!